larsgrespan/SMART-Keycloak-eID/README.md

 This project is inspired by the [Health Outcomes Observatory](https://health-outcomes-observatory.eu) (H20) project, which aims to integrate patient-generated data (PRO) into EHR systems.
 By combining the SMART on FHIR app with Keycloak's authorization server and ID Austria as the identity provider, the project aims to provide patients with a secure and user-friendly way to access health data.

 ## Architecture (General)
-The general architecture of the launch and authorization process in SMART on FHIR is as follows:
+The general architecture of the launch and authorization process with the SMART on FHIR standard looks as follows:

 ![Architecture - General](images/image.png)

 The authentication and authorisation process can be roughly described in seven steps: